babyfish-ct/kimmer/README.md

 ## 5. Note
-If your JVM's version >= 16, you will get an exception
+If yout get
 ```
 java.lang.reflect.InaccessibleObjectException: Unable to make protected final java.lang.Class java.lang.ClassLoader.defineClass(byte[],int,int) throws java.lang.ClassFormatError accessible: module java.base does not "opens java.lang" to unnamed module
 ```
-In order to resolve this problem, please add
+please add
 ```
 --illegal-access=permit
 ```
 to JVM arguments

-> This problem can be resolved by https://github.com/jboss-javassist/javassist/blob/master/src/main/javassist/util/proxy/DefineClassHelper.java perfectly, I will use some of its code to fix this problem on 0.0.1
+> This problem can be resolved by https://github.com/jboss-javassist/javassist/blob/master/src/main/javassist/util/proxy/DefineClassHelper.java perfectly, I will use some of its code to fix this problem on next version 0.0.1